 Students receive work experience in various local settings.
 In addition, the program teaches students: money, time management, and consumer skills; safety and self-reliance; transportation skills; community survival; and adult life skills.

 The PAL program is about more than work.
 Students also participate in a variety of recreational pursuits and physical education activities that provide exercise and promote socialization and the constructive use of leisure time.
 Students also have the opportunity to go bowling, swimming, golfing, fishing, and hiking.
 They also visit restaurants and movie theaters.
 Physical education classes include softball, floor hockey, volleyball, and other sports activities.
 Students also have the opportunity to participate in the local Special Olympics.

-School districts must make referrals for services by submitting a Request for School-Age Programs and Services Form to the BCIU.
+School districts must make referrals for services by downloading and submitting a Request for School-Age Programs and Services Form to the BCIU.

 A PAL program representative will contact the student’s teacher and begin the screening process.
 The screening identifies the student’s strengths and needs and guides the team, which includes the school district’s staff and administration, in determining the appropriateness of enrollment in the program.

 Enrollment is very flexible and can include full- or part-time placement.
 This flexibility is reinforced by effective cooperation between PAL and the Service Occupations program at the Berks Career and Technology Center.